rust-cv/ndarray-image/README.md

 Allows conversion between ndarray's types and image's types

+## Deprecated

+WARNING: This crate is currently deprecated in favor of https://github.com/rust-cv/nshare.
+Use `nshare` instead.
+This crate may eventually be repurposed, or if someone else wants to take the name, just reach out on the Rust CV Discord.

 This crate allows zero-copy conversion between `ArrayView` from `ndarray` and `ImageBuffer` from `image`.

 ## Output of `red_put` example